-The Company accounts for uncertainty in income taxes by following the Financial Accounting Standards Board issued Interpretation No. 48 ("FIN 48"), "Accounting for Uncertainty in Income Taxes - an Interpretation of SFAS No. 109."
-FIN 48 clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements in accordance with Statement of Financial Accounting Standards No. 109, "Accounting for Income Taxes."
+The Company accounts for uncertainty in income taxes by following the Financial Accounting Standards Board issued Interpretation No. 48 ("FIN 48"), codified as ASC 740-10-25, "Accounting for Uncertainty in Income Taxes - an Interpretation of SFAS No. 109."
+FIN 48 clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements in accordance with Statement of Financial Accounting Standards No. 109, "Accounting for Income Taxes.', codified as ASC 740-10.
 FIN 48 provides guidance for how uncertain tax positions should be recognized, measured, presented and disclosed in the financial statements.
 FIN 48 requires the evaluation of tax positions taken or expected to be taken in the course of preparing tax returns to determine whether the tax positions have met a "more-likely-than-not" threshold of being sustained by the applicable tax authority.
 Tax benefits related to tax positions not deemed to meet the "more-likely-than-not" threshold are not permitted to be recognized in the financial statements.
 Upon adoption of FIN 48, the Company has elected an accounting policy that continues to classify accrued interest and penalties related to liabilities for income taxes in income tax expense.